tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 @div[text-left]

 Any auxiliary input used to create an asset tag may only be used once to prevent inflation.
-Given an asset entropy $ E $, auxiliary input $ A $ for asset issuance defined as
+Given asset entropy $ E $, auxiliary input $ A $ for asset issuance defined as

 @divend